Who We Are

 Academic honesty in the advancement of knowledge requires that all students and instructors respect the integrity of one another's work and recognize the importance of acknowledging and safeguarding intellectual property.

 Academic dishonesty is a serious violation of the trust upon which an academic community depends.
 The College Academic Honesty Policy is both an articulation of the kinds of behaviors that violate this trust and the means by which that trust is safeguarded and restored.
 In the College it is our goal to educate all members of the University community about the nuances of this complex issue.
+Descriptions and contact information for selected roles in the Academic Honesty system can be found in this PDF document.

 Academic Honesty Liaison